 The first phase of this campaign was accomplished by Aug 3, 1944, with the fall of Myitkyina.
 The American and Chinese forces with which this operation was conducted consisted of one American RCT (Regimental Combat Team), the 5307th Composite Unit (Provisional), popularly known as Merrill’s Marauders, and the Chinese 22-ID and 38-ID.
 The Marauders spearheaded the advance of this force all the way through northern Burma, and during the assault on the strongly held objective.

-This was the last offensive action of the Marauders, for, with the end of this phase or the Burma Campaign, disease, fatigue, malnutrition and the normal attrition of jungle fighting had decimated their ranks.
-With a small cadre or the original Marauders, and many replacements, the unit was reorganized and re-designated as the 475th Infantry.
+This was the last offensive action of the Marauders, for, with the end of this phase of the Burma Campaign, disease, fatigue, malnutrition, and the normal attrition of jungle fighting had decimated their ranks.
+With a small cadre of the original Marauders and many replacements, the unit was reorganized and re-designated as the 475th Infantry.